This course is part of an EduMine blended learning program that integrates online learning with classroom sessions by industry specialists.

 How to Register

-The full fee for the two day program is CAD 1,550 + tax.
-The fee covers tuition, a comprehensive set of course notes, access to EduMine pre-course e-learning, a certificate of attendance, catered breakfast and lunches incl. light refreshments.
+The full fee for the two day program is CAD 1,650 + tax.
+The fee covers the lecture, a comprehensive set of course notes, access to EduMine pre-course e-learning, a certificate of attendance, catered breakfast and lunches incl. light refreshments.
 The fee does not cover accommodation.

 The course will be held at InfoMine Inc, Vancouver, Canada, Suite 640 – 580 Hornby Street, Vancouver, BC.
 Detailed arrival instructions, including a map, will be sent to all participants 10-14 days prior to the commencement of the course.

 If you need to make hotel reservations, we recommend the following hotels.
-Each hotel is within 5-10min walking distance to the course venue and provides convenient access to transportation and 'Canada Line' rapid transit to/from Vancouver International Airport.
+Each hotel is within a 5-15 minute walking distance of the course venue and provides convenient access to transportation and 'Canada Line' rapid transit to/from Vancouver International Airport.

 When making reservations make sure to ask for the "InfoMine corporate rate".